MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/ios.md

 #### 2.4 Implement the callback to receive push notifications

-Implement the `application:didReceiveRemoteNotification:fetchCompletionHandler` callback to add the logic for receiving a Push notificaton.
+Implement the `application:didReceiveRemoteNotification:fetchCompletionHandler` callback to add the logic for receiving a Push notification.

 **Objective-C**